desmos-labs/desmos-contracts/docs/architecture/adr-005-social-tips-contract.md

 }
 ```

-* The `admin` identifies the user that controls the contract, if is `None` the contract will pick the address of who sent the transaction;
+* The `admin` identifies the user that controls the contract, if it is `None` the contract will pick the address of who sent the transaction;
 * The `max_pending_tips` identifies the maximum number of pending tips that a user can have associated to his centralized application;
 * The `max_sent_pending_tips` identifies the maximum allowed number of tips that the contracts can collect from a single sender.